 The presentation will conclude with a live audience Q&A.

-The Visions of the Wild Festival, a partnership of the U.S. Forest Service and Vallejo Community Arts Alliance, presents this event as part of their series 38°N. Monthly 38°N programs highlight connections between nature, culture and community through the work of artists, scientists and adventurers responding to locales at 38°N of the equator: the same latitude as Vallejo and Benicia.
+The Visions of the Wild Festival, a partnership of the U.S. Forest Service and Vallejo Community Arts Foundation, presents this event as part of their series 38°N. Monthly 38°N programs highlight connections between nature, culture and community through the work of artists, scientists and adventurers responding to locales at 38°N of the equator: the same latitude as Vallejo and Benicia.

 Accordingly, all works featured on this program have their geographical impetus near 38°N of the equator.
 The audience will be invited to take an imaginative journey through these works spanning chamber music, orchestral music, and interactive multimedia performance.

 This event is also a part of Landscape Music’s Earth Year, which includes activities taking place during the year 2020 through Earth Day 2021.
 This initiative is a catalyst for new works, performances, music videos, and community events showcasing new music that reflects environmental themes at the forefront of our global consciousness.

 Landscape Music is an international collective of composers and composer-performers.
 Their mission is to deepen public appreciation of the natural world by providing a platform for contemporary composers whose music engages with landscape, nature, and place.
 LandscapeMusic.org

 Flute instructor at Sacramento State’s School of Music, Dr. Cathie Apple is one of the founders of Citywater new music ensemble.
 An avid supporter of new music, Cathie has commissioned and/or premiered many works for flute and various chamber ensembles, has collaborated with composers such as Clare Shore, Nicholas Deyoe, Garrett Shatzer, Brent Chancellor, Stephen Blumberg, and Sunny Knable, and regularly performs on the Festival of New American Music in Sacramento. cathieapple.com